vercel/next.js/readme.md

 The `modules` option on `"preset-env"` should be kept to `false` otherwise webpack code splitting is disabled.

-#### Exposing configuration to the server / client side
+### Exposing configuration to the server / client side

-The `config` key allows for exposing runtime configuration in your app.
-All keys are server only by default.
-To expose a configuration to both the server and client side you can use the `public` key.
+The `next/config` module gives your app access to runtime configuration stored in your `next.config.js`.
+Place any server-only runtime config under a `serverRuntimeConfig` property and anything accessible to both client and server-side code under `publicRuntimeConfig`.

 ```js
 // next.config.js